statisticalbiotechnology/bibook/bibook/retrieval/blast.md

 The E-value is directly proportional to the search space size (m × n) and inversely proportional to the exponential function of the alignment score (S).
 Consequently, larger databases provide more opportunities for chance alignments, resulting in higher E-values (indicating weaker statistical significance) for the same level of sequence similarity.

+## How Are $K$ and $\lambda$ Obtained?

+When BLAST was first developed, the parameters $K$ and $\lambda$ were estimated by aligning large numbers of randomized sequences with the same background composition as the database.
+The distribution of alignment scores from these random comparisons follows an extreme value distribution (EVD), as predicted by Karlin–Altschul theory.
+By fitting the empirical score distribution to the EVD, appropriate values of $K$ and $\lambda$ were obtained for each scoring matrix and residue composition.

+Formally, $\lambda$ is defined as the unique positive solution to the equation

+$$
+\sum_{i,j} p_i q_j e^{\lambda s_{ij}} = 1,
+$$

+where $s_{ij}$ is the substitution score for aligning residues $i$ and $j$, and $p_i$, $q_j$ are their background frequencies.
+Once $\lambda$ is determined, $K$ is fitted so that the theoretical distribution

+$$
+P(S \geq x) \approx 1 - \exp\!\big(-K m n e^{-\lambda x}\big)
+$$

+matches the observed distribution of random alignment scores.

+Today, BLAST does not generate random sequences for each search.
+Instead, it uses lookup tables of pre-computed values for $K$ and $\lambda$, derived from these earlier large-scale calibrations.
+For standard scoring matrices (e.g. BLOSUM62, PAM250) and typical residue frequencies, these values are stable and can be reused.
+In addition, BLAST may apply composition-based adjustments if the query or database composition deviates significantly from the assumptions used in the pre-computed tables.

 ## Types of BLAST

 BLAST comes in a couple of different versions, depending on its usage.
 Here are the main versions of BLAST: